CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c4-NETCONF-Ex3.md

     (pythonenv) $
     ```

-3. From the command line terminal, ensure that ncclient is installed using the `pip install ncclient` command (output
+3. From the command line terminal, ensure that ncclient is installed using the `pip install ncclient==0.6.4` command
- truncated for brevity):
+(output truncated for brevity):

     ```
     (pythonenv) $ pip install ncclient==0.6.4